Learn how to modify the server settings for your domain.

 The first parameter, Default Domain Attenuation, allows you to set the degree to which things get quieter as you get further away from them.
 High Fidelity domains default to a distance attenuation curve roughly like the real world.
 If you see two avatars talking in the distance, you can hear them, but not very well.
 If you approach them, they become more audible in a manner that approximates what you're likely to be used to.

-A domain's default attenuation can be changed in audio settings, so that no matter how far away a sound source is, it still plays at full volume (attenuation = 0).
+A domain's default attenuation can be changed in the Audio Environment section of the Content dropdown menu, so that no matter how far away a sound source is, it still plays at full volume (attenuation = 0).
 Likewise, the default attenuation for a domain can be set very high (to a max value of 1), making only things very near to you audible.

 The Low-pass Filter reduces high-frequency bands (i.e., "treble" for old stereo enthusiasts) when sounds come from above or behind us, which is what our oddly-shaped ears do for us in the real world.
 If you enable this feature and spin in place with someone speaking to you, you'll note they sound a bit muted when they're behind you.